2. Getting Started¶

 Spatialite does not have great support on Python for Windows.
 For this reason, it is necessary to download Spatialite for Windows and inform AequilibraE of its location.

-After unpacking the zip file into its own folder (say D:/spatialite), one can update the AequilibraE parameter file with the location of spatialite by using the Parameters module as follows:
+After unpacking the zip file into its own folder (say D:/spatialite), one can start their Python session by creating a temporary environment variable with said location, as follows: